MotusWTS/motus/inst/doc/upstream_api.md

 ### Request ###
  - requests are sent by the HTTP POST method
  - the request has header `Content-Type: application/x-www-form-urlencoded`
+ - can have an optional header `Accept-Encoding: gzip` in which case the reply will be gzip-compressed, rather then bzip2-compressed (see below)
- - the POST data has a single item called `json`
+ - the POST data has a single item called `json`, which is a JSON-encoded object.
  - the fields of `json` are the parameters listed for each API entrypoint below.
  - most requests require an `authToken` value, which can be obtained by a call to `authenticate_user`
+ - if a request indicates that a parameter should be an array, then a scalar of the same type can be provided instead, and is treated as an array of length 1. i.e. the API doesn't distinguish between `"par":X` and `"par":[X]` if `X` is a double, integer, boolean or string

 ### Reply ###
- - is a json object: header `Content-Type = application/json`
+ - is a JSON-encoded object: header `Content-Type = application/json`
- - is bzip2-compressed: header `Content-Encoding = bzip2`
+ - is bzip2-compressed: header `Content-Encoding = bzip2`.
+To support browsers and other
+   contexts without native bzip2 decompression, if the request had a header called `Accept-Encoding` that includes the string "gzip", then the reply is gzip-compressed, with header `Content-Encoding: gzip`.
- - most return values are an object whose fields are arrays of equal length, which is the natural JSON encoding of an R data.frame
+ - most returned objects have fields which are arrays of equal length, which is the natural JSON encoding of an R data.frame
  - errors are indicated by including a field called `error` in the reply; other fields might be present, giving additional information.
 If no field `error`